apache/echarts-doc/en/option/series/line.md

 ## stack(string) = null

 If stack the value.
 On the same category axis, the series with the same `stack` name would be put on top of each other.
+Recommend to use with `stackDim`.

 Notice: `stack` only supports stacking on `value` and `log` axis for now. `time` and `category` axis are not supported.